 Many credit card applications are processed electronically with a system that pulls your credit history, combines that with the information on your credit card application, and compares it to some predefined criteria.
 The computer doesn’t have the ability to look at your information subjectively and make an exception to the criteria.

 If you are turned down for a credit card, the credit card issuer will send a letter letting you know the specific reason or reasons that your application was denied.
-You’ll also receive a free credit score if your credit score was used in the decision and instructions for accessing a free credit report if your credit report was used in the decision.
+You’ll also receive a free credit score if your credit score was used in the decision or instructions for accessing a free credit report if your credit report was used in the decision.
 Use this information to improve your odds of getting your next credit card application approved.